Ringer's solution

 - Sydney Ringer is named after Ringer's solution[3].

-- Ringer's solution's has part is recorded as calcium chloride[7].
+- Ringer's solution comprises calcium chloride[6].

-- Ringer's solution's has part is recorded as potassium chloride[8].
+- Ringer's solution comprises potassium chloride[7].

-- Ringer's solution's has part is recorded as sodium chloride[9].
+- Ringer's solution comprises sodium chloride[8].

 - Ringer's solution's route of administration is recorded as intravenous infusion and defusionههبهلخل[10].